UniMelbHumanRoboticsLab/CANOpenRobotController/doc/3.Software/CustomApplication.md

 ### Third-party libraries

-Additionnal third-party libraries required in your code can either directly be placed in the lib folder for headers-only libraries or added as packages in the CMakeList.
+Additional third-party libraries required in your code can either directly be placed in the lib folder for headers-only libraries or added as packages in the CMakeList.

 ### ROS